 Jane Martin, Executive Manager

 Jane has a Bachelor of Arts (Hons) majoring in Public Policy, and a Masters in Public Health.
-Jane has worked in tobacco control for 20 years, commencing with Action on Smoking and Health (ASH) Australia, then as Policy Manager with Quit Victoria.
-Her expertise relates to advocacy and building the evidence to supporting legislative and policy reforms.
-She has published a number of articles on tobacco policy issues and has presented at national and international tobacco control conferences.
-In recent years she has worked on campaigns including supporting legislation to ban smoking in Victorian workplaces, restaurants, bars and clubs.
+Jane has worked in tobacco control for 20 years, commencing with Action on Smoking and Health (ASH) Australia, as well as the role of Policy Manager with Quit Victoria.
+Jane has extensive experience in public health advocacy and policy development, and in building the evidence to supporting legislative and policy reforms.
+In 2011 she was awarded a Jack Brockhoff Churchill Fellowship and undertook the Williamson Community Leadership program in 2013.
+She has published papers on tobacco and obesity policy reform issues and has presented at national and international public health conferences.

 Caroline Mills, Legal Policy Adviser

 Caroline works as a lawyer, providing legal and policy advice to the OPC.
 Caroline holds a Bachelor of Science and Bachelor of Laws from Monash University and a Master of Public and International Law from the University of Melbourne.
 Caroline combines interests in health science, public health and advocacy, having practiced as a barrister prior to joining the OPC, primarily in the areas of injuries and medical law.